 Over-delivering for your clients is going to make you an invaluable asset on their health journey.
 Become their go-to, their sidekick, someone they can’t imagine walking this path without.
 Prove that you’re on their team and they’ll want to keep you there forever.

 When we make an investment in something, we want to see the returns along the way.
 The same applies when a client is investing in your coaching program.

 Keep detailed notes on all of your clients so that you can show how far they’ve come.

 Numbers are great of course, but emotional progress counts too.

 Jot down when your client says something really positive about the way she felt – whether it was a boost in confidence wearing a new dress, waking up with tons of energy one day, or receiving a compliment on their glowing skin.

-Send her a note between calls congratulating her on the weight lost or the compliments gained.
+Send her a note between calls congratulating her progress.
 This will remind her why she’s working with you in the first place, and make her want to continue getting those results!